yugabyte/yugabyte-db/docs/content/index.md

 ### Time-series

-HTAP applications (such as application/infrastructure monitoring as well as industrial/consumer Internet-of-Things) that require high write throughput for append-only workloads deployed on cost-efficient tiered storage as well as Apache Spark integration for batch/real-time analytics.
-These applications also use YugaByte’s CQL support.
+HTAP applications (such as application/infrastructure monitoring as well as industrial/consumer Internet-of-Things) that ingest time-series metrics and events essentially require high write throughput for append-only workloads deployed on cost-efficient tiered storage as well as Apache Spark integration for batch/real-time analytics.
+These applications can use Prometheus with YugaByte (using CQL) as it's backing store or can directly leverage YugaByte’s CQL support.

 ### Key-value